 I would argue that we do not need to be divided.
 We can accept and rejoice at our inclusion into mainstream society and still maintain the things that gave our culture so much pizazz.
 And my advice to anyone who resents mainstreaming, don’t be so quick to hate those who’s only goal in life is to feel included.
 Not everyone copes the same way and it should not be derided because of it.
 Looking down your nose at LGBT brethren only serves to make you more like the fundies who hate us.
 They hate us because we are different.
 They hate us because we don’t act the way they do.
 Don’t make their shallow un-evolved mistakes.
 Be the bigger person and embrace the fact we are merging back into society.

 And we can merge w/o giving up our culture.
 Sure some things might change and/or shrink but that is only because this generation is driven to be included.
-The next generation won’t feel that drive as strongly3 and will be more likely embrace uniqueness.
+The next generation won’t feel that drive as strongly because they will already feel included and will be more likely embrace uniqueness.
 Instead of lamenting for the old days, continue on your path and be there to help show them the way.
 If you need an example, you only have to look within the black community.
 They’ve maintained a separate culture while still being a part of society as whole.
 We can do the same but with the flair and creativity that gives us some of our uniqueness.